JamesSkemp/words/content/post/configuring-a-libgdx-project-to-run-as-a-desktop-application-in-android-studio.md

 +++
-title = "Configuring a libGDX project to run as a desktop application in Android Studio" summary = "The following will quickly cover how to setup a newly imported libGDX project to run a desktop application, via Android Studio 1.1.0." draft = false comments = true date = "2015-03-13T19:02:56-05:00"
+title = "Configuring a libGDX project to run as a desktop application in Android Studio" description = "The following will quickly cover how to setup a newly imported libGDX project to run a desktop application, via Android Studio 1.1.0." draft = false comments = true date = "2015-03-13T19:02:56-05:00"